sanelehlabisa/convlstm_abnormal_human_activity_recognition/README.md

-# convlstm-abnormal-human-activities-recognition
+# convlstm_abnormal_human_activity_recognition
-Replication of this paper "A New Approach for Abnormal Human Activities Recognition Based on ConvLSTM Architecture"
+Replication of this paper, "A New Approach for Abnormal Human Activities Recognition Based on ConvLSTM Architecture"